hansonkd/Tino/README.md

 * Redis Protocol
 * MessagePack Serialization
 * Pydantic for automatically parsing rich datastructures
 * Fast.
-Up to 20x faster than the fastest HTTP Python framework.
+Up to 10x faster than the fastest HTTP Python framework + client combination.
 * Small.
 Under 500 lines of code.
 * Able to run multiple workers with uvicorn (more below)